 In my cohort, everyone worked in the Natural History Museum (we were a small cohort though, so it was easy to work with us to find the perfect fit of assistantship).
 In larger cohorts where 10 people might want assistantships, it is likely still possible for everyone to get the work experience, but not always in the section of the museum you’d prefer.
 For example, if you were in Anthro or Art History, but the cohort was large and there wasn’t enough room for 4 Anthro assistants, you might end up doing yours in paleontology (while still focusing your academic work and other training in your chosen field).
 Even that’s not bad though, it just diversifies your training.

 You mentioned you were able to work at the Natural History Museum through a graduate assistantship, how much of your tuition did that cover?

-I did have the graduate assistantship (which was around $22/hr pay and up to 20 hours per week by the 2nd year), and in addition to that, I had 1/4 of my tuition covered (it’s different for everyone though).
+I did have the graduate assistantship (which was around $22/hr pay and up to 20 hours per week by the 2nd year), and part of that compensation for my 50% appointment was tuition remission.
 I then had some grants, loans, and savings to cover the rest.
 Boulder is a pricey place to live though, so I definitely kept a tight budget.
 I was an out of state student the first year too, but then you become an in-state student the second year so the expense is slightly less.